olistrik/nixos-config/README.md

     ```
   hashedPasswords can be generated using `mkpasswd -m sha-512 > my_hashed_passwd`

-  NOTE: You may need to change the path of the sectrets dir temporarily to /mnt/etc/nixos/secrets
+  NOTE: You will need to link /mnt/secrets to /secrets.

 5. finally install: